anon-blue/anon.blue/README.txt

  Check with your hardware vendor for any BIOS updates.
 Disable BIOS memory optio ns such as caching or shadowing.
-If you need to use Safe Mode to remove or disab le components, restart your computer, press F8 to select Advanced Startup Option s, and then select Safe Mode.
+If you need to use Safe Mode to remove or disab le components, restart your computer, press F8 to select Advanced Startup Option s, and then select Safe Mod18       stp